node-usb/node-usb/Readme.md

 Integer USB device address

 ### .portNumbers
-Array containing the USB device port numbers
+Array containing the USB device port numbers, or `undefined` if not supported on this platform.

 ### .deviceDescriptor
 Object with properties for the fields of the device descriptor: